DG8AB/valley312/README.md

 - **Responsive Design**: Built with Tailwind CSS for a modern and mobile-friendly layout, including a responsive navigation menu for smaller screens.
 - **Consistent Navigation**: All pages include a navigation bar and footer with the `™` symbol only in the footer copyright.
 - **Interactive Overlay**: A clickable circular image overlay in the bottom-left corner, linking to `dhruv.ftp.sh`.
 This functionality is embedded directly within each HTML file, not in a separate JavaScript file.
 - **Stripe Donation Integration (Client-Side & Serverless Backend)**: The donate page (`donate.html`) now includes a form for users to enter a custom donation amount.
 It integrates Stripe.js on the client-side and communicates with a conceptual backend API endpoint (`/api/create-checkout-session`) to create a Stripe Checkout session.
-A placeholder Node.js file (`api/create-checkout-session.js`) is provided as an example of how the server-side logic is implemented, now with enhanced error checking for missing API keys.
+A Node.js file (`api/create-checkout-session.js`) is provided as an example of how the server-side logic is implemented, now with enhanced error checking, robust Stripe initialization, and proper JSON error responses.
 - **Favicon**: The website logo is now used as the favicon for all pages.
 - **Inclusive Language**: All instances of "child bias" have been removed.
 - **"What We Do" Section Update**: The "What We Do" section on the homepage is now a wide bar stating "Not Decided."
 - **Gallery Update**: The gallery page now explicitly says "No photos yet."
+- **Homepage Events Update**: The homepage now features only one event: "Open Mic Night at Jackie Sweets."
+Clicking this event opens a Google Form in an iframe modal for sign-ups, with no fixed date yet.

 ## How to Make the Donation Page Work (Stripe Integration)